 The jury didn't believe his story, however, and found him guilty on all counts.
 Davidson was sentenced to death.
-In 2016, the Tennessee Supreme Court upheld two death sentences against him.
+In 2016, the Tennessee Supreme Court

 Davidson was denied a new trial in 2019 and remains on death row in Tennessee.